iOneAnisimoff/SakhLandSlide/README.md

 # SakhLandSlide
-Application for forecasting seismogenic landslides
+Application for forecasting seismogenic landslides on Sakhalin Island.

 This application was developed as part of the final qualifying work.